 The Academy of Motion Picture Arts and Sciences therefore decided on a 1.375:1 ratio in 1932.
 This is usually referred to as the "Academy Ratio."
 It would be used for a long time, in fact, all studio films from 1932 to 1952 used that ratio.

 However, television adopted that same ratio.
 When TV gained popularity in the late 1940s and early 1950s, film studios began to worry.
-After all, if people could get a similar product in their homes for free (besides the cost of the television set), then why go to movies?
+After all, if people could get a similar product in their homes for free (besides the initial cost of the television set), then why go to movies?
 This resulted in the studios experimenting with various gimmicks to set films apart from television.

 One of the most famous of these gimmicks was the 3-D fad, but there were also ridiculous ones like Smell-o-Vision.